geksiong/gs-garden/projects/music_server.md

 - The encoder doesn't always register.
 This is actually documented at sbpd's GitHub repo.

+## Powering on after shutdown

+(update: 2023-06-11)

+- The Raspberry Pi doesn't actually power off, it merely halts but power is still on (I heard that RPi 4 is different now but I don't have one).
+- To restart the Pi after a system halt, a common suggestion is to briefly connect GPIO 3 (pin 5) to GND.
+- According to HiFiBerry documentation, this pin is used for the I2C and they recommend against it.
+However, I'm using a supposedly clone.
+- So I tried it out and found that it doesn't affect the operation of my setup.
+Grounding the pin when the Pi is active doesn't seem to affect anything.
+Ground it briefly when the Pi is halted will indeed restart the Pi.
+There does seem to a delay before it reacts but all seems to be working fine.

 ## LMS Plugins

 Note: I'm not sure how many plugins I can safely install.
 I had some wonky behaviour once and had to re-install LMS and re-setup from scratch (the LMS not the entire pCP).
 I decided to remove all plugins that I definitely don't need just in case.